danielaparker/jsoncons/doc/ref/json_type_traits/built-in-specializations.md

 Includes integral types such as `char`, `int8_t`, `int`, and `uint64_t`.
-Also includes 128 bit integer types `__int128` and `unsigned __int128`, if supported on the platform.
+Also includes 128 bit integer types `__int128` and `unsigned __int128`, if supported on the platform. jsoncons encodes integer types with size greater than 64 bit to strings if JSON, `bignum` if CBOR, and strings for all other formats.

 #### JSON example assuming gcc or clang